 My main scientific interests lie in the intersection of Probability, Stochastic Analysis and Analysis of Partial Differential Equations.
 Most of my work is motivated by Mathematical Population Genetics.
 I am especially interested in modelling fecundity selection under fluctuating environmental conditions.
 Click here to see the list of my papers and preprints.

-I am a DPhil (PhD) Candidate in Mathematics at the University of Oxford under supervision of Alison Etheridge.
-My degree is pursued within EPSRC Centre for Doctoral Training in Partial Differential Equations: Analysis and Applications.
+I have completed a DPhil (PhD) in Mathematics Programme at the University of Oxford under supervision of Alison Etheridge.
+My degree was pursued within EPSRC Centre for Doctoral Training in Partial Differential Equations: Analysis and Applications.
 The first year of this 4-year programme is devoted to interdisciplinary training in Partial Differential Equations and closely related disciplines.
 The following three years are research-oriented.

 I have obtained my Masters Degree from the University of Warsaw, where I have focused on Functional Analysis and Harmonic Analysis.
 My master thesis has been devoted to Keller-Segel model of chemotaxis (under supervision of Tomasz Cieślak and Michał Wojciechowski).

-I am co-organising a PDE CDT Lunchtime Seminar.
+I used to co-organise the PDE CDT Lunchtime Seminar in Oxford.
 For the details of the upcoming seminars click here.